 Tardy to school is arriving up to 10 minutes late to school.
-A student who reports to the Junior High School or High School after 8:15 A.M. will be marked as tardy/late for school.
+A student who reports to the Junior High School or High School after 8:10 A.M. will be marked as tardy/late for school.
 All rules for valid and invalid absences will apply.
 Students arriving on campus after 8:10 A.M. or leaving prior to the end of the school day are to report to the office for check-in/check-out purposes

 Tardiness to school and to class is a serious offense and demonstrates a lack of responsibility on the part of the student.
-Students must be in the classroom when the tardy bell rings or they are tardy.
+Students are expected to know their teacher's expectations in regards to being to class on time, otherwise they will be marked tardy.
 Punctuality is essential for the educational process and is an important life skill.
 Therefore, the rule regulating this concern will be strictly enforced.
 Tardies will accumulate for each semester per class.
 If a student is 10+ minutes late the student must report to the Attendance Office.
 A tardy will be recorded by the teacher, and the student will receive an unexcused absence and report to AER for the remainder of the period.